You are here

 - Rainout Hotline

-If the level of sportsmanship and/or dangerous play in a game jeopardizes the safety and well-being of game participants or officials, that game may be terminated by any Intramural Sports staff member.
-In the event a game is terminated due to these reasons, the teams, team captains, and all players may be suspended from future Intramural Sports Program events.
+If the level of sportsmanship and/or dangerous play in a game jeopardizes the safety and well-being of game participants or officials, an Intramural Staff member may terminate the game.
+In the event an Intramural Staff member terminates the game due to these reasons, the teams, team captains, and all players may be suspended from future Intramural Sports Program events.

 Team members and team captains are also responsible for the behavior and sportsmanship of their team’s spectators.
 Intramural Sports staff members have the authority to impose penalties against the team and/or team captain for improper behavior or poor sportsmanship of spectators.
 Spectators are also subject to ejection from the facility.
 Unaffiliated spectators are also subject to ejection from the facility for inappropriate behavior, as determined by Recreational Services staff.

-Any participant who is ejected from a game due to unsportsmanlike behavior is required, along with the team captain, to meet with an Intramural Sports staff representative.
+Any participant who is ejected from a game due to unsportsmanlike or inappropriate behavior is required, along with the team captain, to meet with an Intramural Sports staff representative.
 The ejected participant will be ineligible to participate in any Intramural Sports Program event(s) until at least the time of the meeting with the Intramural Sports staff.
 The team captain will also be ineligible to participate in any Intramural Sports Program event(s) until at least the time of the meeting with the Intramural Sports staff, but the team captain may be declared eligible for other Intramural Sports Program events upon contacting the Intramural Sports administrative staff.
+Failure to respond to the Intramural Sports staff’s attempt to schedule this meeting may result in an extended suspension.
 Should the team captain be the ejected player, the Intramural Staff reserves the right to revoke captain’s privileges and require the team to designate a new team captain.

 Any player(s) ejected for unsportsmanlike behavior will be suspended for at least one additional game following the ejection.
-A second ejection for unsportsmanlike behavior will result in suspension from the time of the incident for at least one calendar year, and could lead to University sanctions imposed by the Dean of Students.
+A second ejection for unsportsmanlike behavior will result in suspension from the time of the incident for at least one calendar year.
+Any ejection from Intramural Sports could lead to University sanctions imposed by the Dean of Students Office.

 Any foul deemed flagrant by an official or Intramural Sports staff member will result in an automatic ejection from the game for the player committing the flagrant foul.
 A flagrant foul is defined as a foul that is excessive, a non-sport related play, or committed with the intent to injure.